hoonzis/hoonzis.github.io/_posts/2011-06-07-map-creator-convert-raster-images-to.md

 -   Press Start and hope to get some results
 -   Perform some changes to the route
--   Add the route which you have obtained to the "result" set -&gt; result set defines the data which is used to generate the XML.
+-   Add the route which you have obtained to the "result" set -> result set defines the data which is used to generate the XML.
-    -&gt; also this is the data which is saved any time, that you press save
+    -> also this is the data which is saved any time, that you press save
 -   Generate XML data for your maps

 To accomplish all of that the application has a simple menu:

 [![](http://4.bp.blogspot.com/-O3lmZzFGSBw/Te6rvXPC68I/AAAAAAAAALY/sNLJ49jLVVs/s320/map_creator_menu.PNG)](http://4.bp.blogspot.com/-O3lmZzFGSBw/Te6rvXPC68I/AAAAAAAAALY/sNLJ49jLVVs/s1600/map_creator_menu.PNG)

 Here are some details to the parts which are not straightforward:
 ### Setting correspondences

-**Technical background*
+**Technical background**
 Generally to set correspondences between two coordination systems you need to determine if there is a transformation which could transform the coordinates of one point from the resource to the resulting coordination